 The new 4.5 mile Audubon Loop Trail connects the Schuylkill River Trail in Valley Forge (National Historic) Park at Pawlings Road with the James Audubon Center and loops to Lower Perkiomen Park at Egypt Road.
 The PADOT bridge over the Perkiomen links back to the Perkiomen Trail.
 A mountain bike is recommended if you plan to do the entire loop.

 2144 Snyder Road - Routes 29 & 63 - Green Lane, PA (215-234-4528)

 Central Perkiomen Valley Park

 Route 73 & Haldeman Rd, Schwenksville, PA (610-287-9349)

 Parking can be found at several locations along routes 29 and 73, and Pawlings Road.
 To reach the area take Routes 100 and 29 south from Allentown or the Pottstown Expressway (Rt.422) northwest of Philadelphia.
 Major trailhead access points also provide in addition to parking, information and other amenities.
 Please respect private property and stay on the trail.

 The Perkiomen Railway Company began operation in 1868.
-In the 1920's the line became a popular with nature lovers looking to access the lush Perkiomen Valley for recreational pursuits.
+In the 1920's the line became popular with nature lovers looking to access the lush Perkiomen Valley for recreational pursuits.
 In 1944 the Reading Railroad, expecting a continuing boom bought the line.
-Passenger service stopped in 1955 after passenger travel waned and twenty-one years later freight service ended.
+Passenger service stopped in 1955 after passenger travel waned.
+Twenty-one years later freight service ended.
 Montgomery County bought the right-of-way after the railroad declared bankruptcy in 1978.

 For more information: